tutorcruncher/morpheus/flow.md

 ### 6 each message is sent

-* message is rendered from context
+* message rendered from context
+* attachments either pulled from S3 or PDF generated from html
-* message is sent to sending service
+* message sent to sending service
 * message body, subject, context, tags, sending response (with SMS this needs to include cost of send) are added to elasticsearch under `/message/{company-code}`, es will create the id.